What To Expect When Working With Us

 Estate planning is not a one-time event.
 Your estate plan should be updated as things change in your own life.
 Sometimes this can be changes in your family, such as marriage or the birth of a child or grandchild.
 Sometimes it is a change in your own concerns, such as a family member who you had a concern with how they handle money is now more mature and you do not have the same concern.
 Sometimes your financial picture may change, such as buying a new house or entering retirement.
 And, sometimes, the laws change, and your estate plan needs to be updated to reflect the changes in the law.

 That is why we include, with all of our estate plans, a three year review.
 Three years after you create your estate plan, we will contact you to come in for a review of your plan.
 If you have a major life event sooner than that, you can come in earlier.
 During that meeting we will review your estate plan and make sure it will still do everything you expect it to.
-Many estate plans are done correctly when they are first created, but fail to actually do what they are supposed to because they are not kept update to date.
+Many estate plans are done correctly when they are first created, but fail to actually do what they are supposed to because they are not kept up to date.
 This is why we check in with you every three years to make sure that your plan will work.

 Request a Consultation